jmeubank/tdm-distrib/tdm64/gdb/README-gdb-tdm64.md

 The GDB package is a binary distribution licensed under the GPLv3; see "COPYING3-gdb-tdm.txt".
-It is additionally based on the Expat XML Parser, whose license is available in "COPYING-expat.txt"; on the "winpthreads" compatibility library, whose license is available in "COPYING.winpthreads.txt"; and finally it includes a copy of the Python DLL and base libraries, licensed under the terms in LICENSE-python.txt.
+It is additionally based on the Expat XML Parser, whose license is available in "COPYING-expat.txt"; on the "winpthreads" compatibility library, whose license is available in "COPYING.winpthreads.txt"; on the ncurses text user interface framework, whose license is available in COPYING-ncurses.txt; and finally it includes a copy of the Python DLL and base libraries, licensed under the terms in LICENSE-python.txt.